Innoble/playground-aez0swj4/statement.md

 }
 ```

 You need two instances of each pod.
-One is the base instance you get as you start the turn.
-You need to keep this information so that you
+One is the base instance you get as you update using the turn-input.
+You need to keep this information
-can reset to it after every search-run.
+so that you can reset to it after every search-run.
 The other is the evolving pod that changes during the search.

 There are various ways to set up your simulation and Smitsimax-search.
 I currently use a static Sim class with 4 variables and 4 methods
 that looks somewhat like this: